In this crafty lesson plan, students make their own insects to learn about the physical characteristics and anatomy of insects.

 Set Up and Prepare

-- Preview Going Bug-gy! for photo ideas and insect information.
+- Preview the Going Bug-gy! activity for insect information.

-- Cut paper egg cartons into segments of three cups in a row (one per student)
+- Cut paper egg cartons into segments of three cups in a row.
+You will need three cups per student.

 - Cut a 2- by 2-inch piece of cardstock for each student.

 - Cut a 6- by 6-inch piece of foil for each student.

 - Print out pictures of insects and a few spiders from the web, or find photos in magazines.

 - Cut out the pictures and hide them throughout the classroom.

 - For Day 2, cover the desks with newspapers and set out various colors of paint with paintbrushes.